PROJ4JS

 Projections can be proj or wkt strings.

-Coordinates may an object of the form {x:x,y:y} or an array of the form [x,y].
+Coordinates may be an object of the form {x:x,y:y} or an array of the form [x,y].

 When all 3 arguments are given, the result is that the coordinates are transformed from projection1 to projection 2.
 And returned in the same format that they were given in.